-SHARING PERSONAL, HOPEFUL MESSAGES ABOUT CLIMATE CHANGE TO INSPIRE DEEP THINKING AND BOLD ACTION.
+SHARING PERSONAL CLIMATE MESSAGES TO INSPIRE DEEP THINKING AND BOLD ACTION.

 How it Works

 Participants submit letters, videos, and photo promises dedicated to their children, family, or future self about climate change.
-These messages describe how people think and feel about climate change, why it is important and what actions they will take to ensure a safe and secure future for their loved ones.
-These messages are shared on our website and through media, social media, presentations, community events, and public art exhibits.
+These messages describe how people think and feel about climate change, why it is important, and what actions they will take to ensure a safe and secure future for their loved ones.
+These messages are shared on our website and through social media, trainings, community events, public readings, public art, and installations.

 DearTomorrow opens up conversations across generations about why climate change is important in order to create the cultural shift necessary to transition to a zero carbon world.
 All messages become part of our long-term archive that will document the cultural shift arising person-by-person at this crucial moment in time.

 Our Founding Story